FOREX-Dollar holds firm as Treasury yield jumps, spurring rebound

 "Any policy-related comments should – in our view – go in the direction of ruling out any unwinding of monetary stimulus in the foreseeable future," they said.

-Osamu Takashima, head of G10 FX strategy at Citigroup Global Markets Japan in Tokyo, said that he remained bearish on the dollar, with dollar assets looking "expensive".
+Morgan Stanley, however, has recommended a neutral view on the dollar.
+It has closed a dollar-bearish trade versus the euro and the Canadian dollar and removed its bullish view on emerging market currencies, in part because U.S. real rates are likely "troughing".

+Most emerging market currencies rose on Tuesday, including the offshore yuan CNH=EBS, Mexican peso MXN=D3 and South African rand ZAR=D3.

-Elsewhere, with equity markets back in a bullish mood, riskier currencies such as the Australian and New Zealand dollars rose.
-Both gained about 0.3% <AUD=D3 NZD=D3.
+With equity markets back in a bullish mood, riskier developed market currencies such as the Australian and New Zealand dollars also rose.
+Both gained about 0.4% <AUD=D3 NZD=D3.

-Bitcoin BTC=BTSP stabilised at $36,500 after Monday's huge drop.
-The world's biggest cryptocurrency's rally has faltered since it soared to a record high of $42,000 on Jan.
+Bitcoin BTC=BTSP stabilised at around $35,500 after Monday's huge drop.
+The cryptocurrency's rally has faltered since it soared to a record high of $42,000 on Jan.
 8.

 ((thomas.wilkes@tr.com; +44 (0) 7769 955711;))